As a graduate student, we know you're balancing teaching, research, mentoring, presenting, and writing with other demands of your time.

 – It can be longer than one page (but usually a max of two pages is recommended).

 – You might include a Profile, Summary, or Qualifcations section at the top.
 This section is most often used by more experienced candidates who want to introduce and summarize their experience as it relates to the position.
+Learn how to write a summary and review sample engineering summary statements.

 Compared to a CV for an academic job search, for a non-academic search, you may not need to include a long, detailed list of publications and presentations.
-Instead, consider offering a summary like "Co-authored 4 published articles in professional journals; primary author on 1".
+Instead, consider offering a summary like "Co-authored 4 articles published in professional journals; primary author on 1".

 Application Materials for Graduate Students